amdmh/amdmh.github.io/_posts/2019-01-05-finding_donors.md

 ### Question 8 - Effects of Feature Selection

-* How does the final model's F-score and accuracy score on the reduced data using only five features compare to those same scores when all features are used?
-* If training time was a factor, would you consider using the reduced data as your training set?

 - As expected, applying the model to a reduced dataset produces in a small decrease of accuracy (0.6997 instead of 0.7545) and f-score (0.8427 instead of 0.8718).